-When it comes to applying for help paying for child care, there are four different avenues for financial assistance.
-The one that's most appropriate for your family depends on a number of factors, including income, participation in other services, and more.
-Read on to find the right program for your family...
+When it comes to applying for help paying for child care, there are four avenues for financial assistance.
+The one that's most appropriate for your family depends on a number of factors, including income, participation in other services and more.
+Read on to find the right program for your family:

-- School Readiness: This funding is available to working families in need.
+School Readiness: This funding is available to working families in need.
 Eligibility is based on income and other priorities.
-Families can apply online or call ELC at 561-514-3300 for more information.
-Once a family’s application is accepted, they will be placed on a waitlist.
-When a spot becomes available, they will be asked to meet with Early Learning Coalition staff to finalize eligibility.
-After being approved for this assistance, families will receive a certificate that can be used with any child care provider under contract with ELC.
+You can apply online or call the Early Learning Coalition at 561-514-3300 for more information.
+Once your application is accepted, you will be placed on a waiting list.
+When a spot opens, you will meet with the coalition's staff to finalize eligibility.
+After approval, you will receive a certificate to use at any child care provider under contract with the coalition.

-- Children’s Services Council (CSC) Scholarship: To access a CSC Scholarship, families must be directly referred to the Early Learning Coalition from a CSC Healthy Beginnings provider, from one of CSC’s 10 BRIDGES sites, or from one of the other specific programs listed in the categories.
+- Children’s Services Council (CSC) Scholarship: To access a CSC Scholarship, families must be directly referred to the Early Learning Coalition from a CSC Healthy Beginnings provider, from one of CSC’s 10 BRIDGES sites or from one of the other specific programs listed in the categories.

-- CSC Scholarships - for children, from birth to 12 years old, who have lost school readiness eligibility and attend a CSC-approved child care site.
+- CSC Scholarships: For children, from birth to 12 years old, who have lost school readiness eligibility and attend a CSC-approved child-care site.
 These children can continue in care without disruption.

-- Afterschool Scholarships - for school-age children through age 12 who are attend programs participating in Prime Time’s Quality Improvement System.
-This scholarship may also be offered for school-age children who are determined to be no longer eligible for subsidized child care and who are attending a QIS (PrimeTime’s Quality Improvement System) participating site.
+- Afterschool Scholarships: For school-age children through age 12 who attend programs participating in Prime Time’s Quality Improvement System.
+This scholarship may also be offered for school-age children no longer eligible for subsidized child care and who attend a Prime Time’s Quality Improvement System site.

 - Relative Caregivers Scholarships: For children, from birth through 12, who live with a relative caregiver (grandparent, aunt, uncle, etc.), who are referred by Legal Aid Society of Palm Beach County.